mixcode/codepage-unzip/readme.md

 # codepage-unzip: A tool to unzip non-unicode ZIP archives with proper codepage handling

-Standard Linux **unzip** does not go well with old, non-unicode ZIPs.
+Standard Unix/Linux **unzip** does not go well with old, non-unicode ZIPs.
-This tool accepts incoming codepages
+This tool properly creates unicode filenames from such old ZIP files.

 ## Install